-What Is CySA+?
+What is CySA+?

 According to CompTIA, “CySA+ is an international, vendor-neutral cybersecurity certification that applies behavioral analytics to improve the overall state of IT security.
-CySA+ validates critical knowledge and skills that are required to prevent, detect and combat cybersecurity threats.”
+CySA+ validates critical knowledge and skills required to prevent, detect and combat cybersecurity threats.”

 However, this is not the pinnacle of CompTIA infosec certs.
 Once you have mastered further training and spent additional time in the industry, you can move on to earn your CASP certification, which requires a minimum of five to 10 years of experience.